jmschabdach/dnd-notes/content/index.md

 - Set up [Quartz](https://quartz.jzhao.xyz/)
 	- Set up this vault as a set of symlinks.
 	- To update Github Pages: `cd ~/Projects/dnd-quartz/` and `npx quartz sync`

+#### Vault Features
+- Templates for characters, sessions, and now combat